sherzod-hakimov/ru-ua-news-discourse-twitter/README.md

 The dataset can be downloaded from ANONYMIZED_LINK.

+The sample of the dataset can be found under  `resources/dataset_sample.jsonl`.

 ### Dataset details
 The dataset includes 1,524,826 tweets for 60 languages.
 306,295 tweets include images and thus the `image_tags` is be populated with the classified concepts based on [Recognize Anything Plus Model (RAM++)](https://github.com/xinyu1205/recognize-anything/), and it is an empty list in case the tweet does not include an image.